What is a Vacant Site?

 Where can I find out what Vacant Sites there are in Dún Laoghaire-Rathdown County?

 The Vacant Sites Register is available for inspection at the County Hall Planning Counter during normal opening hours.
-It is also available in the Related Documents section of this page.
+Please also see here for the full list.

 For Further Information on Vacant Sites, please contact Secretariat, Planning and Organisational Innovation Department, (01) 2054871 or email Planning@dlrcoco.ie